Man facing drug distribution charge pleads guilty

 Apr.
 7—NEWBURY — A Maine man charged with heroin trafficking was released from custody Wednesday after pleading guilty to a lesser charge, heroin possession with intent to distribute, during his appearance in Newburyport District Court.

-"I wish you the best of luck with your sobriety," Doyle said, who then thanked those in attendance for their support.
+"I wish you the best of luck with your sobriety," said Doyle, who then thanked those in attendance for their support.

 During Rebello's two years on probation, he must stay out of trouble with the law and remain drug and alcohol free with random screens.